cloudui/homepage/content/about.md

 <img src="/images/eric.jpeg" class="md" width="400" alt="Me"/>
 <br>

-**Welcome!** I'm Eric, and I'm a sophomore studying Computer Engineering at the University of Maryland.
+**Welcome!** I'm Eric, and I'm a junior studying Computer Engineering at the University of Maryland.
 I have a small presence online via my [Twitter](https://twitter.com/below_ocean), my [short-form writing](/shorts), and my [blog](https://blog.echen.io), where I share advice and my inner musings.
 The topics I write about include:
 - Technology and the Internet
 - Cognitive Science and Pyschology
 - Areas of Science